 - 1. Administration/HQ and maintenance facilities - 2.
 Munitions storage - 3.
-Unaccompanied and family housing and associated QOL facilities - 4.
-SUA (a restricted area) due to potential radar operation hazards to military and civilian aircraft - 5.
+Family housing and associated QOL and BEQ/BOQ facilities - 4.
+SUA (a restricted area) due to potential radar operation hazards to military and civilian aircraft. - 5.
 Weapons emplacement sites

 The administration/HQ and maintenance facilities would comprise approximately 28 ac (11 ha) of developed land that includes a battalion HQ, company facilities, and tactical vehicle maintenance facilities.
 The siting options and analyses, including the alternatives considered and dismissed for HQ, operations, bachelor quarters, and family housing would be as described for the Marine Corps portion of the proposed action (see Section 2.2).
 Requirements for the facilities are addressed in the Marine Corps Main Cantonment component as the Army and Marine Corps would be sharing these facilities.
-The AMDTF support facility alternatives are: co-location of support facilities with the Marine Corps facilities at Naval Computer and Telecommunications Station (NCTS) Finegayan; locating the Army AMDTF support facilities at Navy Barrigada; and a combination of co-location of HQ facilities with the Marine Corps facilities at NCTS Finegayan and placement of housing facilities at Navy Barrigada and Air Force Barrigada.
+The AMDTF support facility alternatives are: co-location of support facilities with the Marine Corps facilities at Naval Computer Telecommunications Station (NCTS) Finegayan; locating the Army AMDTF support facilities at Navy Barrigada; and a combination of co-location of HQ facilities with the Marine Corps facilities at NCTS Finegayan and placement of housing facilities at Navy Barrigada, Air Force Barrigada, and a portion of Andersen South.

-Eight new climate-controlled, ECMs, and/or Modular Storage Magazines are proposed on Andersen AFB approximately 1 mi (1.6 km) north of the junction of Route 9 and Route 3A.
-The ESQD arcs are an important operational component of munitions storage.
-These are planning areas that surround explosive hazard sites and define the minimum permissible distance between the hazard of the explosive and any inhabited building, public assembly area, and/or the boundary of Department of Defense (DoD) lands.
-The ESQD arcs for existing munitions storage facilities in MSA 1 encompass much of the land in central
+Eight new climate-controlled, earth-covered magazines (ECMs) and Modular Storage Magazines (MSMs) are proposed on Andersen AFB approximately 1 mi (1.6 km) north of the junction of Route 9 and Route 3A.
+An important operational component of ammunition storage is the associated explosive safety hazard arc, called the ESQD arc.
+These arcs establish planning areas that surround explosive hazard sites and define the minimum permissible distance between the hazard of the explosive and any inhabited building, public assembly area, and/or the boundary of DoD lands.
+Existing munitions storage facilities generate an ESQD arc that encompasses much of the land in central Andersen AFB.
+The new magazines would require expansion of the existing ESQD arc.
+The arc could be up to 1,250 feet (381 m) from each magazine.